Sauk Creek Greenway Restoration

 The watershed draining through this channel is approximately 1,318 acres.
 At the time of development of the Sauk Creek area the existing farm ditch was not required to be improved.
 As development has continued upstream, flows have continued to increase causing active and aggressive erosion in the channel.
 In the mid-1990’s, City Engineering approached the neighborhood with a project to stabilize the channel and the neighborhood rejected it.
 The channel has now degraded so badly that the project will need to be more aggressive to fix sections of channel that have 5’-6’ tall eroded banks.

 Further, as a result of the continued erosion, there are many trees adjacent to the channel that have fallen across it forcing runoff water to create new channels in the greenway causing further erosion in a self-reinforcing cycle.
 One result of this is that the downstream Wexford pond is filling with sediment from the channel and now requires dredging.
-City Engineering has delayed dredging of that pond until the primary source of sediment to the pond is stabilized.
+City Engineering has delayed dredging of that pond until the primary source of sediment to the pond (the Sauk Creek greenway) is stabilized.

 The channel width will not be known until the hydraulic and hydrologic modeling for the Madison Pheasant Branch Watershed Study is completed, which will be in advance of the next neighborhood meeting.
 Some things are known; in areas where there are 5’-6’ tall vertical banks as a result of erosion, the channel will need to expand to regrade those slopes.
 We also know the channel geometry will vary throughout the greenway based on existing topography.